-For a tiny place, Hay-on-Wye has rather an enormous reputation.
-Nicknamed the ‘Town of Books’ for its plentiful supply of bookshops, Hay is also home to two international festivals.
-Great writers, thinkers, artists and musicians vie to share their big ideas at Hay Festival and How The Light Gets In.
-Beyond its cultural life, Hay’s stunning location ensures that outdoor adventures are never too far away.
-With a foot in both England and Wales (the town sits right on the border itself), Hay is a captivating place to visit for bibliophiles, walkers and water-lovers alike.
+For a tiny place, Hay-on-Wye has a really big reputation.
+Dubbed the ‘Town of Books’ for its profusion of bookshops, Hay is also home to two international festivals: great writers, thinkers, artists and musicians share their big ideas at Hay Festival and How The Light Gets In.
+Beyond its cultural life, Hay’s location makes it an ideal base for outdoor adventures – hugging the River Wye, and with a foot in both England and Wales, it's a captivating place to visit for bibliophiles, walkers and water-lovers alike.

 A Characterful High Street

-An independent spirit runs deep in Hay-on-Wye and that is true of the high street too.
-The traditional shop frontages, painted in zingy pops of colour, will lure you in... browse art galleries, homeware stores and eclectic antiques, not forgetting the almost endless bookshops.
-Antique, second-hand and new books cater for every literary taste, from detective fiction to poetry.
-Some superb foodie finds are interspersed among the shops, including relaxed boho cafes and a retro sheep's milk ice-cream parlour.
-And market day - every Thursday morning - attracts over 40 stalls, with plenty of gorgeous edible goodies for sale.
+The independent spirit is strong in Hay-on-Wye – and that's evident on the high street.
+Traditional shopfronts painted in zingy colours will lure you in to browse art galleries, homeware stores and eclectic antiques emporia.
+And of course there are countless bookshops stocked with antique, second-hand and new books catering for every literary taste, from detective fiction to poetry.
+You'll find foodie gems, too, including relaxed boho cafes and a retro sheep's milk ice-cream parlour.
+The weekly Thursday morning market is packed with more than 40 stalls piled with gorgeous edible goodies.

 Fun on the River Wye